| Title: | A Control Systems Toolbox |

 vector of outputs |

-are transfer functions feedback(sys1, sys2, SIGN)
+When sys1 and sys2 are transfer functions feedback(sys1, sys2, SIGN) produces the SISO

 closed loop system in transfer function form obtained by